Module 14: Handling Maintenance Requests – LandlordPass

 Property Management Software

 Platforms like Buildium, Rentec Direct, or TenantCloud let tenants submit requests online.
-Everything is timestamped and stored.
+Everything is timestamped and stored automatically.

 Use a dedicated email address for all requests.
 Forward to contractors.
 Reply to tenants.
-Print for your file.
+Each thread is automatically timestamped.

 Spreadsheet Tracker